 It’s also recommendable to make your own trail mix if you or someone else in your group has a food allergy.
 Even if you buy trail mixes that don’t contain the allergen, there is always the risk of contamination during the fabrication process.
 The last thing you need when camping is a health emergency, so avoid one by buying individual ingredients and preparing your own trail mix.

 Pack the trail mix in single serving portions, in small Ziploc bags, which makes it easier for everyone to enjoy the snack anytime and anywhere.
+See our tips on how to choose the best trail mix for snacks-on-the-go.

 Prepare your own energy bars